maxhbr/LDBcollector/docs/source/api.md

 The response is a dictionnary with the following fields :

-usages_lic_red
+usages_lic_never_allowed
-    An array of usages containing a license that has been marked as "red" by the legal team.
+    An array of usages containing a license that has been marked as never allowed by the legal team.

-usages_lic_orange
+usages_lic_context_allowed
-    An array of usages containing a license that has been marked as "orange" by the legal team, which means that this license can sometimes be accepted depending on the context.
+    An array of usages containing a license that has been marked as allowed depending on context by the legal team. usages_lic_unknown

-usages_lic_grey
     An array of usages containing a license that still has to be reviewed by the legal team.

 involved_lic